padmakarPi/ibis-poc-demo/docs/implementation/error-handling-implementation-guide.md

 export default ErrorFallback;

 ```
-#### Prop

-1 . errorMessage (string, optional):

-- The VErrorFallBack component receives an errorMessage prop, which contains a detailed error message, including the stack trace when available.
-The user can be copied with a built-in copy button.

 Note: 1. resetErrorBoundary function is clearing the error and allowing the component tree to re-render as if no error had occurred.